Destiny 2 PvE Meta: What are the best weapons right now?

 Subsistence and Feeding Frenzy are great perks for the third column, with Heating Up and Dynamic Sway Reduction also being great substitutes.
 Pair that with Rampage, Kill Clip, even Wellspring, or the newly buffed Adrenaline Junkie and you have a great auto rifle.

-The gun also benefits from Auto Rifles being the Anti-Barrier seasonal mod.
+The gun also benefits from Auto Rifles being the Anti-Barrier seasonal mod this season

 Where to get it?